Software services for libraries, archives & education

 Since founding Teaspoon Consulting, Mark has worked with a number of organisations—from the library and academic worlds and beyond.
 Some of these include:

 - Hudson Molonglo as the technical lead of the ArchivesSpace Project.
-Mark led the software development effort to create a new archival management system from the ground up, and the system has been adopted by over 300 libraries and archives around the world.
+Mark led the software development effort to create a new archival management system from the ground up, and the system has been adopted by almost 500 libraries and archives around the world.
 With Hudson Molonglo, Mark continues to provide ArchivesSpace support to help institutions adopt and customise their ArchivesSpace installations.

 - Yale University and Dartmouth College (with Hudson Molonglo), to provide assistance in migrating to ArchivesSpace and enhancements to the ArchivesSpace platform.